Hardware Trojan: Action characteristics

-A HT could modify the chip's function or changes the chip's parametric properties (e.g. provokes a process delay).
+A HT could modify the chip's function or could change the chip's parametric properties (e.g. provokes a process delay).
 Confidential information can also be transmitted to the adversary (transmission of key information).

 Peripheral device hardware Trojans

 A relatively new threat vector to networks and network endpoints is a HT appearing as a physical peripheral device that is designed to interact with the network endpoint using the approved peripheral device's communication protocol.
 For example, a USB keyboard that hides all malicious processing cycles from the target network endpoint to which it is attached by communicating with the target network endpoint using unintended USB channels.
-Once sensitive data is ex-filtrated from the target network endpoint to the HT, the HT can process the data and decide what to do with it: store it to memory for later physical retrieval of the HT or possibly ex-filtrate it to the internet using wireless or using the compromised network endpoint as a pivot.
+Once sensitive data is ex-filtrated from the target network endpoint to the HT, the HT can process the data and decide what to do with the data: store the data to memory for later physical retrieval of the HT or possibly ex-filtrate the data to the internet using wireless or using the compromised network endpoint as a pivot.

 Potential of threat

-A common Trojan is passive for the most time-span an altered device is in use, but the activation can cause a fatal damage.
-If a Trojan is activated the functionality can be changed, the device can be destroyed or disabled, it can leak confidential information or tear down the security and safety.
-Trojans are stealthy, that means the precondition for activation is a very rare event.
+A common Trojan is passive most of the time-span an altered device is in use.
+If a Trojan is activated the device functionality can be changed, the device can be destroyed or disabled, the device can leak confidential information or the HT may tear down the security and safety of the device.
+Trojans are stealthy, to avoid detection of the Trojan the precondition for activation is a very rare event.
 Traditional testing techniques are not sufficient.
 A manufacturing fault happens at a random position while malicious changes are well placed to avoid detection.